vuongducphuong/documentation/content/applications/websites/website/configuration/multi_website.rst

 Multiple websites
 =================

-Odoo allows you to create multiple websites from the same database.
+Leansoft allows you to create multiple websites from the same database.
 This can be useful, for example, if you have multiple brands operating under your organization, or to create separate websites for different products/services, or different audiences.
 In these cases, having different websites can help avoid confusion and make it easier to tailor your digital outreach strategies and reach your